xrdocs/ncs5500/_tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms.md

 | J without eTCAM  | Internal TCAM           | Internal TCAM            | Internal TCAM | Not Supported      |

+Note: This is applicable for both J2 Native and Compatible Mode.
+{: .notice--info}

+### Advantage of programming ingress ACLs in external TCAM

+From the above table, we can see that when using a fixed system or Line card with external TCAM, the traditional ingress ACLs are programmed on external TCAM.
+The main advantage is that the resources on the internal TCAM can now be used for other features and statistics.

 ## Ingress and Egress Default TCAM Keys

 In NCS5500 and NCS500 family products, we have the concept of default TCAM keys and user-defined TCAM keys- UDK.
 For details on the two different key types please [refer](https://xrdocs.io/ncs5500/tutorials/user-defined-key-udk-for-ncs55xx-and-ncs5xx/).
 Due to enhance capabilities of J2 chipset we have made changes to the default TCAM key support for IPv4 and IPv6 both in ingress and egress directions.